 Tony Robinson: But then they decided they didn't want a Blackadder who was an idiot and kept doing stupid things.
 They could get someone else to do that.

-The description of the plot of the movie Miley Stewart is offered in the series finale of Hannah Montana resembles the upcoming (as of Jan.
-2012) Miley Cyrus movie So Undercover, which she completed filming at the time.
+The description of the plot of the movie Miley Stewart is offered in the series finale of Hannah Montana resembles the Miley Cyrus movie So Undercover, which she had completed filming at the time.

 At the end of the final episode of Hustle, Danny proposes that now there are seven of them, they should form a new gang called "the Magnificent Seven".
 Albert (Robert Vaughn) thinks it's "a hell of an idea", and there's a quick burst of the theme from The Magnificent Seven.